Premium .com · Established 1996 · The unclaimed category

 A 30-year-old premium .com that perfectly names a category that just emerged.

 Webtionary.com was registered in 1996 — when Yahoo was a directory and Amazon sold only books.
 Three decades of vintage.
-A name that fuses "web" (the universal modifier of modern knowledge) with the "-tionary" suffix (instantly suggesting authoritative reference, like dictionary, missionary, evolutionary).
+A name that fuses "web" with the "-tionary" suffix, instantly suggesting authoritative reference — like dictionary, missionary, evolutionary.

 1996